ernestasen/ansible-nas/README.md

     - [Nginx](https://www.nginx.com/) for proxy passing domain names to Docker containers on NAS server

 ## Creating RAIDs and partitions
-I decided to include tasks for creating disk partitions mostly for testing purposes using Vagrant.
+I decided to include tasks for creating disk partitions mostly for testing purposes using Molecule/Vagrant.
 However, since I applied this config for new system with new HDDs, I didn't really care about data integrity on my hard drives.

-:heavy_exclamation_mark: I only recommend using `mdadm` and `parted` roles for Vagrant or entirely new systems, because getting partitioning wrong can be incredibly destructive.
+:heavy_exclamation_mark: I only recommend using `_storage.yml` tasks for Molecule/Vagrant or entirely new systems, because getting partitioning wrong can be incredibly destructive.

 ## Hardware
 Ansible NAS should work on any recent Debian box.
 Development was done on Debian Stretch.